ergoplatform/ergodocs/docs/uses/sidechains/weak-blocks.md

 ## Conclusion

 Weak-blocks and sidechains present an efficient approach to address some of the fundamental scalability issues in proof-of-work blockchains like Ergo.
-By focusing on these, Ergo aims to improve both the network efficiency and transaction confirmation speed without compromising decentralization.
+By focusing on these, Ergo aims to improve both the network efficiency and transaction confirmation speed without compromising decentralisation.

 ## References